 When Do You Need It Most?

-The simple answer to this question is now before it is too late.
+The simple answer to this question is now, before it is too late.
 If your asset protection plan is not in place when trouble hits, you will have difficulty safeguarding your property.
 There are laws that prevent something called a fraudulent conveyance.

 The appropriate time to worry about this is before there is anything to worry about.
 If the asset protection plan is already in place, then it will be operative and provide the safety you need.

 While most people would benefit from some type of asset protection, not everyone will ultimately need it.
 By definition, you will need to have assets you are trying to safeguard, so you will need to have a net worth.

 For example, while doctors may have malpractice insurance, it does not always remove all elements of personal risk to them.
 Doctors live with the possibility they may have to surrender assets if there is a judgment against them.

 Another important use of an asset protection trust is for someone who may eventually need nursing home care.
-Nursing homes will look to your assets first, and if you do not have them, then Medicaid would cover the costs of skilled nursing care.
+Nursing homes will look at your assets first, and if you do not have them, then Medicaid will cover the costs of skilled nursing care.